tgstation/tgstation/tgui-next/README.md

   to React, and is a feature of this component system.
   - `children` is better used when your element is a full tag (like `<Button>Hello</Button>`), and when content is long and complex.
-This is a native React prop (unline `content`), and contains all elements you defined between the opening and the closing tag of an element.
+This is a native React prop (unlike `content`), and contains all elements you defined between the opening and the closing tag of an element.
   - You should never use both on a same element.
   - You should never use `children` explicitly as a prop on an element.